Messaging Consent and Opt In Guidance

 What is a Double Opt-In?

-Upon receiving the initial text from the customer, the business replies asking the individual to consent to the opt-in with Yes.
-Rather than a sterile legal consent, consider it more like a friendly Welcome Message that thanks them for reaching out and asks them to please reply YES for consent.
+Upon receiving messaging consent from the customer, the business sends a message asking the individual to confirm their consent with Yes.
+Rather than a sterile legal consent, consider it more like a friendly Welcome Message that thanks them for subscribing and asks them to please reply YES for consent.
 Here are a few examples:

 • “Thanks for signing up for our text alerts.
-We’d like to confirm that you want to receive texts from [business name].
+Please confirm that you want to receive texts from [business name].
+Msg & data rates may apply.
+Frequency may vary.
+Reply ‘Stop’ to opt-out.
 Reply YES to confirm.”

 • “Hi, this is [business name] following up with you on your request for information.
+Mobile message and data rates may apply and message frequency may vary.
+Reply ‘Help’ for help.
+‘Stop’ to cancel..
 Do you agree to receive texts from us?”

 • “Welcome to the [business name] team!
 We send employee reminders and alerts as explained in our hiring paperwork.
+Msg & data rates may apply.
+Frequency may vary.
+Reply ‘Stop’ to opt-out.
 Please consent to employee notifications by replying YES.”

 The Opt-Out

 Be aware that high volumes of Opt-Outs can impact your deliverability.
-When message senders notice high volumes of opt-outs, this sends a red flag indicating poor messaging standards or lack of opt-in.
+When mobile carriers notice high volumes of opt-outs, this sends a red flag indicating poor messaging standards or lack of opt-in.
 Developing proper Opt-In and Opt-Out procedures will help ensure your message deliverability.

-Your STOP notification could be a keyword like REMOVE, UNSUBSCRIBE, QUIT, OPT-OUT, CANCEL, etc. Unusual STOP keywords are interpreted as an attempt to make the Opt-Out difficult (a serious red flag), so we recommend that you keep it simple and use STOP.
-You do not have to include your Opt-Out language with every text you send, but consumers like to be reassured they always have the option.
-At the very least, we recommend that after you receive the initial Opt-In consent and reply with your welcome message, that you include your Opt-Out language.
+Your STOP notification could be a keyword like STOP, REMOVE, UNSUBSCRIBE, QUIT, OPT-OUT, CANCEL, etc. Unusual STOP keywords are interpreted as an attempt to make the Opt-Out difficult (a serious red flag), so we recommend that you keep it simple and use STOP.
+You do not have to include your Opt-Out language with every text you send, but we recommend it.
+Some countries require STOP on every message.
+Consumers like to be reassured that they always have the option.
+Whatever you choose, at the very least you must include your Opt-Out language in your first message to the recipient.

 Industry Accepted Use Cases